mrneatly/valify/README.md

 ```

 There is also a more straightforward way to install this framework through the compser.
-In your project root, issue next:
+In your project root, issue next command in terminal:

 `php composer.phar require xphoenyx/valify 1.5.1`